ibm-cloud-docs/hybrid-workloads/locations-management.md

 | geo_id:na^cap:name:power | any region in North America geography that has a (AND) power capability |
 {: caption="Table 2.
 Defining multiple syntax." caption-side="top"}

+For example, enter the location filter as `geo:na` and and select the **Show blocked locactions** toggle, and select the **metro** allowlist to view regions that are blocked.

 ## Creating a satellite location
 {: #satellite_location}

 Creating satellite locations involves setting up additional instances of your infrastructure, services, or resources in different geographical regions to improve performance, availability, and redundancy.

-To create a satellite location, complete the following steps:
-1. Specify the name of the satellite location.
-1. Specify the user tags.
-1. Select the resource group.
-1. Select the region from where the satellite is managed.
-This allows you to have a better network coverage.
-1. Specify the zones to keep your apps up and running for a high availability of your network, even after a partial or full site failure.
-For more informtion, see [High availablity and recvovery](/docs/satellite?topic=satellite-ha).
-1. Select either **Red Hat CoreOS enabled** or **RHEL hosts only** that impacts host operating system support, footprint, and the availability of extra features.
-For more information, see [Deciding whether to enable Red Hat CoreOS support for your location](/docs/satellite?topic=satellite-infrastructure-plan#enable-coreos-loc).
-1. Click **Create**.
-For more information, see Satellite less technical content
+Once all the location filters are set in [Setting location filters for an account](/docs/hybrid-workloads?topic=hybrid-workloads-managing_locations), click **Create satellite location** to create a satellite location.
+For more information, see [Manually creating satellite locations](/docs/satellite?topic=satellite-loc-manual-create).

 ## Viewing resources deployed to a satellite location
 {: #viewing_resources}